 If you are really interested in the stories surrounding the gallery and the works inside it, I wholeheartedly recommend a guided Accademia tour.
 Even if the gallery is small, there is much to see and relying on a guidebook is a bit tedious.
 Plus, the guides are far more entertaining and give you more up-to-date information.

-Accademia Tours and Statue of David
+Florence Accademia Gallery Tour and Statue of David

 Accademia Opening Times: